ml-jku/covid/README.md

 For the assessement of the predictive performance, we suggest prospective evaluation, rather than random cross-validation.
 You can set the months you want to assess your model on in the file ```config.py``` in the list ```test_months```.
 In the paper, we suggest to weight recent samples higher than older samples, this is implemented in the code and the weighting can be adapted in the file ```config.py``` at the variables ```sampling_2019_weights``` and ```sampling_2020_weights```.

 ### Train model on all available data
 For real-world application, we suggest to train the model on all available data.
+The model will be stored to the specified path.
 Therefore, ensure following settings in the file ```config.py```:
 ```
 hyperparametersearch = False
 test_months = []
+path_store_model = PATH_TO_STORE_TRAINED_MODEL
 ```